StructifyAI/structify/docs/source/python_client/search.rst

 .. code-block:: python

-    def plaintext_school_search(user_id, dataset_name, query):
+    def plaintext_school_search(dataset_name, query):
-        client = Structify(user_id)
         return client.analysis.query(dataset = dataset_name, query = query)

-Using the `client.analysis.query` endpoint powers a more conversational experience for users, and typically, we see this endpoint powering chatbots or other conversational interfaces.
+Using the ``client.analysis.query`` endpoint powers a more conversational experience for users, and typically, we see this endpoint powering chatbots or other conversational interfaces.